dbqui1706/iberlef26-hisemotions/README.md

 Given a letter fragment, the task is to predict the perceived emotion(s) of the author.
 Specifically, for each textual fragment, participants should indicate whether each of the following emotions is present: **joy**, **sadness**, **fear**, **anger**, **surprise**, or **hope**.
 In other words, each fragment should be labeled as: joy (**1**) or no joy (**0**), sadness (1) or no sadness (0), fear (1) or no fear (0), anger (1) or no anger (0), surprise (1) or no surprise (0), and hope (1) or no hope (0).

-Submissions will be evaluated against hidden gold labels, and results will be displayed on a public leaderboard.
-Participants will submit their predictions in a standardised format, with a limited number of submissions (**The submission details will be indicated further**) per team to prevent overfitting.
-The official evaluation scripts and metrics will be made publicly available prior to the evaluation phase to ensure transparency and reproducibility.  </div>
+Submissions will be evaluated against hidden gold human-annotated labels, and the results will be shown on a public leaderboard.
+Participants may choose to submit their results to the leaderboard by themselves.
+All predictions must be submitted in a standardised format (see the [Codabench page](https://www.codabench.org/competitions/14140/?secret_key=c6ae8bdb-dd2f-4908-888a-39354eaa0ebd)).
+To ensure transparency and reproducibility, the official evaluation script will be made publicly available before the evaluation phase begins.
+The test set with gold human-annotated labels will be released after the evaluation campaign ends. </div>

 ***Example***
 <div align="justify">Below is a sample of the training data from the *Post Scriptum* corpus.
 Each textual fragment may express multiple emotions—for example, fragment 2 expresses both joy and hope.
 Alternatively, a fragment may express no emotion at all—for instance, fragment 1, where all emotion values are 0, is considered neutral.  </div>